Skip to content

 • PCI DSS compliant — card data never touches your servers

-• Supports cards, Google Pay, and Apple Pay
+• Supports cards, Google Pay, Apple Pay, and saved cards

 For redirect-based checkout flows, see Hosted Checkout.